j2969719/doublecmd-plugins/plugins.md

 PKGBUILD file for [Android ADB](http://www.uniqtec.eu/applications/android-adb.html).

 - [clipboard](plugins/wfx/clipboard)<br>
-View clipboard content.
+View clipboard content. (for GTK2-version of DC only)

 - [cmdoutput](plugins/wfx/cmdoutput)<br>
 View output of command line utilities (see `settings.ini`).

 - [envlist](plugins/wfx/envlist)<br>
-View list of environment variables.
+View list of environment variables. (for GTK2-version of DC only)

 - [filelist](plugins/wfx/filelist)<br>
 Temporary panel, virtual folder that allows keeping links to frequently used files.

 - [gtkrecent](plugins/wfx/gtkrecent)<br>
-View list of recently used files (also support: open, view or delete any entry).
+View list of recently used files (also support: open, view or delete any entry). (for GTK2-version of DC only)

 - [tmppanel_crap](plugins/wfx/tmppanel_crap)<br>
 Temporary panel, see FileList description.